 Pets: Plan ahead for avoidance

-Dr. Lang says if you know you’ll be visiting friends or family who have pets, you may want to stay in a nearby motel to get an overnight break from all that dander.
+If you know you’ll be visiting friends or family who have pets (after the pandemic, of course), you may want to stay in a nearby motel to get an overnight break from all that dander.
 Just be sure you stay in a hotel that doesn’t allow pets (or where they won’t affect you).

 He remembered the need for advance planning when he checked into a hotel, only to find his next-door neighbor strolling down the hall with a dog.